The $90 billion IPO of Coinbase last week was a landmark in finance.

 This concept of programmable digital money plus smart contracts opens up the possibility of migrating or replacing the entire financial system onto blockchain technologies.
 This will allow people all over the world to lend, borrow, insure assets, hedge risks, make payments, trade and do business without friction or delay or traditional bank fees and without using the legacy banking system.

-If you prefer your metaphors in coffee form, the speculative element is the milky froth and blockchain technologies and de-centralised finance are the double espresso shots in this crypto latte.
+If you prefer your metaphors in coffee form, the price action is the milky froth and the real world use cases are the double espresso shots in this crypto latte.

 Ever since 2008 we’ve all sensed that something is wrong with the centralised financial system.
 We’ve seen a series of bubbles, busts and then bailouts.
 The suppression of interest rates has encouraged debt, penalised savers and inflated house prices beyond the reach of first time buyers.